Fluke (band): Live performances

-Fluke's live shows employed visual effects combining lasers and projected displays.
+Along with Orbital, Fluke were among the earliest performers of electronic music of their kind, releasing the live album Out (In Essence) in 1990.
+Their live shows employed visual effects combining lasers and projected displays.
 Furthermore, Fluke's performances came in two varieties of show: performances as Fluke where the shows consist of entirely original Fluke material and shows under the alias "The Fluke DJs" where a combination of Fluke tracks are mixed with others in the style of a DJ set.
-Unable to attract major crowds, Fluke resorted to "festival-style" tours along with other acts to draw in a sizeable audience, as was seen with their participation in the "Electric Highway" tour in 1997 where they were joined by The Crystal Method and the "Pukkelpop" festival where they headlined with Metallica among others.
+Unable to attract major crowds, Fluke resorted to "festival-style" tours along with other acts to draw in a sizeable audience, such as on the "Electric Highway" tour in 1997 where they were joined by The Crystal Method and the "Pukkelpop" festival where they headlined with Metallica among others.

 When Fluke was touring for Risotto they were joined on stage by Rachel Stewart who acted as a personification of the band's official mascot, a character from the Wipeout series named Arial Tetsuo.
 Stewart continued as lead female vocalist and as a dancer for all of Fluke's live performances between 1997 and 1999.

-While Bryant remained on keyboards and programming and with only Davenport being the constant touring member on guitars, Fugler and Stewart were able to motivate the crowd visually with vocals and dancing while Fluke's resident lighting technician, Andy Walton, provided a suitable technology-driven accompaniment to the music.
+While Bryant remained on keyboards and programming and Davenport performed on guitar, Fugler and Stewart were able to motivate the crowd visually with vocals and dancing while Fluke's resident lighting technician, Andy Walton, provided a suitable technology-driven accompaniment to the music.
 In 2004, Stewart left Fluke indefinitely, instead focusing on a new project with EMF band member James Atkin, named Beauty School.

 We threw ourselves into being a live band, but it was always important for us to give people a real show rather than just stand there twiddling knobs.

 The number of Fluke's live shows decreased significantly after the release of Puppy owing to their personal commitments to young families.
 In the few shows since, they have opted for the Fluke DJs set up, which uses "a battery of laptops and the odd deck" rather than focusing on their live band, an approach which Fugler subsequently referred to as "good fun, but ultimately flawed for the dancefloor."